rsdn/CodeJam/PerfTests/docs/SourceAnnotations.md

 If there's none of them the test will fail with

 ```
 No methods in benchmark.
-Apply CompetitionBenchmarkAttribute / CompetitionBaselineAttribute to the benchmark methods.
+Apply one of CompetitionBenchmarkAttribute, CompetitionBaselineAttribute or BenchmarkAttribute to the benchmark methods.
 ```

 or